Modules 5 and 6

 All students must take at least two of the seven elective modules, which are designed to cover topics that are of central interest to many enterprises and law firms.
 Some of these modules are legal in nature, while others are interdisciplinary.
 Depending upon the degree for which a student is studying (LLM or MLB), the student’s background, the type of internship (primarily legal or business) in which the student participates, and the subject-matter of the master’s thesis, students may need to take a combination of legal and interdisciplinary elective modules.

-Christian Stoll, Yvonne Draheim, Dr. Morten Petersenn, Dr. Christian Tinnefeld, Dr. Eva Vonau, Dr. Jo B. Aschenbrenner
+Christian Stoll, Yvonne Draheim, Dr. Morten Petersenn, Dr. Nele Julie Todsen, Dr. Eva Vonau, Dr. Jo B. Aschenbrenner

 Intellectual property rights serve to protect innovations, creations, the reputation and the marketing investments of companies.
 Consequently, on the one hand they form one of the most important assets of commercial enterprises.
 On the other hand, each company has to ensure that its own activities do not violate the intellectual property rights of third parties.
 The Intellectual Property Module considers the most relevant intellectual property (IP) rights, the legal requirements for their protection, the scope of their protection, enforcement of intellectual property rights, strategies for structuring the IP portfolio of a company, licensing of intellectual property rights and the impact of intellectual property rights on business transactions.
 Overall, the Intellectual Property Module will focus on the direct relationship between intellectual property rights and the commercial activities of companies, and will put this relationship into context with the various legal requirements.